 Defogging the lenses

 It’s important to properly defog your mask before getting in the water.
-One of the best ways to ensure your mask stays fog-free is applying toothpaste to the lenses.
+One of the best ways to ensure your mask stays fog-free is by applying toothpaste to the lenses.

 Apply some regular white toothpaste (not the gel kind) to both the inside and outside of the lenses.
 You can use an old toothbrush or your finger to rub the paste all over the lenses.
 Let the toothpaste dry for an hour or two before thoroughly rinsing it off.
 This should ensure your mask stays fog-free.